wtsi-hgi/ansible-supergiant/README.md

 _Ansible role for configuring Supergiant._

-This role will download (or build in Docker if not released) the version of [Supergiant](https://github.com/supergiant/supergiant/) specified in the Ansible configuration, and configures it for use or machines in your `supergiant` group.
+This role will download the version of [Supergiant](https://github.com/supergiant/supergiant/) specified in the Ansible configuration, and configures it for use or machines in your `supergiant` group.

 For a list of configuration options, [please see the defaults file](defaults/main.yml).